danhuyle508/Lab-02/README.md

 Number and name of feature: Styling with Flexbox

-Estimate of time needed to complete:
+Estimate of time needed to complete: 30 minutes

-Start time:
+Start time: 1:00pm

-Finish time:
+Finish time: 1:30pm

-Actual time needed to complete:
+Actual time needed to complete:30 minutes
 _______________________________________________________

 Number and name of feature: Sort the Images